shnam7/gulp-build-manager/docs/contents/plugins/custom-plugins.md

 ```

 ## GPlugin function
-Any function with following prototype can be used as custom plugin function:<br>
+Any function with following prototype can be used as custom plugin function:
 *Prototype*: (builder: GBuilder) =\> void | Promise\<any\>
 ```javascript
 builder